Joseph Shine v. Union of India, [Writ Petition (Criminal) No. 194 of 2017]

 We, therefore, declare Section 497 of The Indian Penal Code, 1860 and Section 198 of The Code of Criminal Procedure, 1973 are violative of Articles 14, 15(1), and 21 of The Constitution of India and are, therefore, struck down as being invalid.

-Hon’ble Chief Justice of India, Dipak Misra (CJI and Khanwilkar J)
+Hon’ble Chief Justice of India, Hon’ble Justice Dipak Misra (and Khanwilkar J)

-We may also usefully note here that adultery as a crime is no more prevalent in People’s Republic of China, Japan, Australia, Brazil and many Western European countries.
+We may also usefully note here, adultery as a crime is no more prevalent in People’s Republic of China, Japan, Australia, Brazil and many Western European countries.
 The diversity of culture in those countries can be judicially taken note of.